vidovd01/interruptive-authority/README.md

 >
 This defines the minimum conditions for preserving human interrupt authority.
 >
-An interruption mechanism MUST satisfy the following properties:
+An interrupt mechanism MUST satisfy the following properties:

 - External: not derived from the system`s internal evaluation
 - Unconditional: not overridable by system otpimization
 - Immediate: capable of halting execution without negotiation

+A system that does not satisfy these conditions does not preserve interruptive authority.

 ## Why It Matters